Getting Started with ASP.NET MVC 5

 - You can activate MSDN subscriber benefits - Your MSDN subscription gives you credits every month that you can use for paid Azure services.

 Visual Studio is an IDE, or integrated development environment.
 Just like you use Microsoft Word to write documents, you'll use an IDE to create applications.
-In Visual Studio there's a toolbar along the top showing various options available to you.
+In Visual Studio there's a list along the bottom showing various options available to you.
 There's also a menu that provides another way to perform tasks in the IDE.
 (For example, instead of selecting New Project from the Start page, you can use the menu and select File > New Project.)

 Creating Your First Application